On the wave equation in spacetimes of Goedel type: Solving the wave equation by an ansatz

 where here: $C_2=J_0^2-J_1^2-J_2^2$.
 The wave equation therefore reduces remarkably to

-Because we are interested in the regime $\al^2>1$, it remains to determine the possible eigenfunctions, $\psi(x,\vp)$, with a \emph{positive} eigenvalue of the Casimir operator $C_2$ which was defined above.
-Because of the ansatz, the operator $C_2$ becomes now a second order partial differential operator acting on $\psi(x,\vp)$.
+Because of our assumption\footnote{Curiously, $\al^2>1$ is also the condition for the appearance of closed time-like curves in the spacetime.} $\al^2>1$, it remains to determine the possible eigenfunctions, $\psi(x,\vp)$, with a \emph{positive} eigenvalue of the Casimir operator $C_2$.
+The operator $C_2$ is now a second order partial differential operator acting on $\psi(x,\vp)$.

-In order to determine the eigenfunctions, let us now regard $C_2$ (and, in fact, the whole set $J_a$) as an operator acting in the Hilbert space of square-integrable functions of $x,\vp$ with the scalar product provided by the Lobachevsky product, (\ref{product}).
+The problem of determining the eigenfunctions can be approach in two ways.
+The generic way is to use the axial symmetry (and periodicity in $\vp$) and solve the remaining second-order ODE in $x$.
+Here we shall follow a different, algebraic method, which is simpler.
+Let us regard $C_2$ (and, in fact, the whole set $J_a$) as an operator acting in the Hilbert space of square-integrable functions of $(x,\vp)$ with the scalar product provided by the Lobachevsky product, (\ref{product}).

-It is helpful to recall the classification of the unitary irreducible representations of the reduced Lorentz group $\mathfrak L_3$ (two boosts and one rotation) and of its corresponding spinor group $\mathfrak S_3\equiv$SU(1,1) of Bargmann \cite{Ba}.
-For positive eigenvalues of $C_2$ one is lead to what Bargmann calls \emph{discrete classes\footnote{Note, that our convention on the sign of the Casimir operator, $C_2$, is different from that of \cite{Ba}.}}, $D^-_\la$ and $D^+_\la$.
+It is helpful to recall the construction of the unitary irreducible representations of the reduced Lorentz group $\mathfrak L_3$ (two boosts and one rotation), which is the symmetry group of the Lobachevsky space $\hh$, and of its corresponding spinor group $\mathfrak S_3\equiv$SU(1,1) of Bargmann \cite{Ba}.
+For positive eigenvalues of $C_2$ one is lead to what Bargmann calls \emph{discrete classes\footnote{Note, that with our operator $C_2$ corresponds to $-\mathcal Q$ of Bargmann \cite{Ba}.
+It is worth noting that for positive $C_2$ only the discrete class appears.
+For negative $C_2$ discrete and continuous classes appear.}}, $D^-_\la$ and $D^+_\la$.
 Within $D^\pm_\la$ the eigenvalue of $C_2$ is $\la(\la\mp 1)$ and the eigenvalues of $J_0$ start with $\la$ and increase (without bound) by one with each application of $J_+=J_1+iJ_2$ in the $D^+_\la$ class (or, respectively, start with $-\la$ and decrease (without bound) by one with each application of $J_-$, for the $D^-_\la$ class).
 In $D^+_\la$ the number $\la$ is real and positive\footnote{Bargmann notes (see \S4 of \cite{Ba}), that the universal covering group $\mathfrak C$ covers $\mathfrak S_3$ infinitely often.
 He restricts himself to single-valued representations of $\mathfrak S_3$, and as a consequence treats only integer and half-integer $\lambda$'s.
-We see no reason for such a restriction here, and therefore leave $\lambda$ real.}, while in $D^-_\la$ it is real and negative.
+We see no reason for such a restriction here, and therefore leave $\lambda\in \mathbb R_+$.
+This has the profound consequence, that the eigenvalues of $C_2$ are no longer discrete in the \emph{discrete class} (this discreteness was the reason for the label ``discrete'' of the discrete class in \cite{Ba}).}, while in $D^-_\la$ it is real and negative.
+More precisely: $|\la|\geq 1$ in both classes.